core-wg/yang-cbor/draft-ietf-core-sid-latest.md

         '(/[a-zA-Z_][a-zA-Z0-9\-_.]*(:[a-zA-Z_][a-zA-Z0-9\-_.]*)?)*';
     }
     description
-      "Identifies a schema-node path string for use in the SID registry.
+      "A schema-node path string for use in the
+       SID registry.
 This string format follows the rules for an instance-identifier, as defined in RFC 7951, except that no predicates are allowed.